sedouard/flocker/docs/using/config/configuration.rst

   .. warning::

      Flocker only supports one volume per container at this time.
-     Therefore if using a Fig compatible configuration, the ``volumes`` list should contain only one entry.
+     Therefore if using a docker-compose compatible configuration, the ``volumes`` list should contain only one entry.

   The value for an entry in this list must be a string giving an absolute path.